qendil/qendil/CONTRIBUTING.md

 ##### iOS

 - [Install Xcode](https://apps.apple.com/app/xcode/id497799835).
-- Run `pnpm dev` to start the development server.
+- Run `pnpm dev:web` to start the development server.
 - Run `pnpm preview:ios -- --serve=localhost:3000` to start the simulator.
 - To debug, the application's developper tools can be accessed from Safari's developer menu.